 Working with smallholders on sustainable palm oil

-We aim to support 25,000 farmers by sourcing or buying certificates directly from independent smallholders, and by working with NGO partners to help and incentivise smallholders to adopt sustainable management and agricultural practices.
-Find out more about how we are transforming the palm oil industry.
+We aim to support farmers by sourcing or buying RSPO certificates directly from independent smallholders, and by working with NGO partners to help and incentivise smallholders to adopt sustainable management and agricultural practices.
+Find out more about the importance of smallholder farmers in the palm oil industry.

 We do not claim to have all the answers when it comes to addressing sustainability issues in our agricultural supply chain – nor the issues facing the smallholder farmers we depend on.
 But we know that the status quo is not sustainable and that more change at a systems level is needed.
-For our future work with smallholders, this means broadening out our activities beyond improving agricultural practices, to include strategic and enabling areas such as access to finance, income diversification and resilience to the effects of climate change.
+For our future work with smallholders, this means continuing to broaden out our activities beyond improving agricultural practices, in areas such as access to finance, income diversification and resilience to the effects of climate change.